M9GLiquid/M9GLiquid/README.md

 🛰️ A big computer geek and space nerd!
 ~~------------------------------------------------------------------------------------------------------------------------------~~
 👨‍💻 Former developer of the Conquest plugin and owner of the KingConquest minecraft network.
-👾 Currently working on a sokoban/2048 Framework for school utilizing design patterns.
+👾 Currently working on learning python.
 ~~------------------------------------------------------------------------------------------------------------------------------~~
 **Language skills**
  - Java
+ - C/C#
+ - Python
+ - SQL
  - PHP/Js/SQL
- - SQL
- - C/C#

 ~~------------------------------------------------------------------------------------------------------------------------------~~
 You  can  reach  me  on  [e-mail](mailto:email@thomas.lundqvist.1991@gmail.com) or  connect  with  me  on  [LinkedIn](https://www.linkedin.com/in/thomas-lundqvist/).